1. Arrest for Assault | Case Background and Initial Exposure

 This factual reframing supported the argument that the client did not engage in intentional assaultive behavior, but rather acted within a moment of physical discomfort and surprise.

-Legal Argument: Defensive Conduct Within Socially Acceptable Bounds
+Legal Argument: Defensive Conduct within Socially Acceptable Bounds

 In Washington D.C., assault requires purposeful or knowing physical contact intended to injure, provoke, or offend.
 The defense emphasized that the client’s reaction did not satisfy these elements.